ACP-CODE/astro-svg-sprite/README.md

   ],
 });
 ```

-Must be known.

-- `mode` - `vervose` `quite` Show or hide logger Info.
-- `include` - SVG files stored directories.
-- `emitFile.compress` - How sprite.svg file will be compressed to stored
-- `emitFile.path` - The sprite.svg will stored directory, relative the `public` directory.

 > **Note:** `emitFile.compress` recommends using the default `standard` mode.
 The `best` mode will convert some svg tags into path tags.

 </details>